SaturnTsen/CSC_43M04_EP/README.md

 Neural Network debugging and analysis: network visualisation, neural tranfer, using intermediate layers as features Video recognition: video understanding, classification, localization

+## Additional Information

+- The folder `GenAI` contains supplementary code done by myself beyond the course program.

 ## Note

 This is my personal assignment for the course CSC_43M04_EP - Modal